kukymbr/tgnotifier/README.md

 ```
 </details>

-To run `tgnotifier` without the config file at all,
+To run `tgnotifier` without a config file at all,
 define the env vars with default bot credentials and chat ID:

 ```shell